There are over 550+ different School Counseling Degrees available in our directory.

 You will also find that online learning has taken off considerably in recent years.
 Students like yourself may have more options than ever for programs that lead to school counseling careers.
 Whether you want to work with children, young adults, learners with special needs, or other types of students, we can help you get in touch with schools who are a good fit for your interests.

-There are countless degree programs (well, nearly – there are exactly 561 school counseling degree programs in our directory!), both online and campus, that you can compare by using the features of this site.
+There are countless degree programs (well, nearly – there are over 560 school counseling degree programs in our directory!), both online and campus-based, that you can compare by using the features of this site.
 We have direct relationships with hundreds of schools who can help you determine the best way forward.
 So if you’re ready to make an impact and become an inspiring figure in your local school system, contact and compare several schools to make the right decision.

 Although school counseling specific programs begin at the master’s level, associate’s and bachelor’s students can prepare to succeed in graduate level programs by earning a psychology degree at the undergraduate level.